 What relationship do you have with the kids you have fun with?

 Setting up a lemonade stand outside a store or plant (get permission) is a great way to teach kids about business.
-Make sure to keep track of all costs and you can split the profits 50/50.
+Make sure to set a fair price, keep track of all costs and be nice to your customers.
+Afterwards you can split the profits 50/50.
 Who knows you may give them the inspiration to start their own business one day.
 You could also use this idea for food stuffs, jewelry or clothing too.

 Quick Ideas for Spending Quality Time With Your Kids

 A lot of people know the activities below, but coming up with them on the spot or with little notice is not always easy.
 It's always good to have a list to consult.
 Some of the projects are perfect for girls, some for boys, but most can be done with either.
 Most can also be done at any time during the year; though there are a few exceptions (you'll probably be able to identify those).

 - Hide and Seek is a well-known game that is lots of fun, can be played anywhere and by anyone.